micans/pick/THESPACEINBETWEEN.md

    preserve_header shuf -n 10 < data.txt
 ```
+The above approach can be a useful option e.g. for very large inputs.
+Equally there can be some piece of mind
+in consistently using widely-used, battle-tested and feature-rich Unix programs.
+As such `preserve_header` offers
+a bit of a half-way house, because generally those programs use positional indexes as in the examples above.
 Of note is that these examples can be achieved with `mlr --tsv sort` and `mlr --tsv sample`.
-The above
-approach can be a useful option e.g. for very large inputs.

 - `transpose` - flip a table so rows become columns and vice versa.